yoichio/public-documents/multiranges.md

 [Input Events](https://www.w3.org/TR/input-events-2/) if the user agent passes multiple ranges through ```getTargetRanges()```.
 Ditto to delete and cut.)

-We say selection is DOM-contiguous if there is only one DOM-contiguous Range or a caret.
+We say selection is DOM-contiguous if there is only one StaticRange or a caret.
 Selection is DOM-contiguous if ```getSelection().getStaticRanges().length == 1```
 If selection is DOM-contiguous, the user agent offers exisiting functionality (text input, expanding selection, execCommand, etc...).